alexis-rigaud/cmodal/README.md

 # cmodal

-Porting Modal Estimation [matlab toolbox](https://github.com/orchidas/Modal-estimation.git ) to C with GPU acceleration
+Porting Modal Estimation [matlab toolbox](https://github.com/orchidas/Modal-estimation.git ) to C with GPU acceleration.

+> This is a work-in-progress.

 ## Call from Octave / Matlab